TartanLlama/vizh/README.md

 # vizh

-An esoteric visual language based on a multi-tape turing machine.
+An esoteric visual language based on a multi-tape turing machine, designed for compatibility with C.

 ## Language